brianmaksy/forex_query/readme.md

 in your Python environment if not already installed

-To run the programme: python3 main.py
+To run the programme:

+First add a utils.py file in the root directory specifying your API_KEY for https://exchangeratesapi.io/

+Then run

+python3 main.py

 Sample output for querying four currencies (e.g. currencies = ["AUD", "CAD", "CHF", "DKK"]):
 {your_system_path}>python3 main.py